 If you're bringing along any hospital-grade disinfectants containing bleach, you may also want to pack some protective gloves and mask to wear while you're using the product.
 Also keep in mind that some products may require you to air out your room, so be mindful of the directions depending on your cabin type.

-You've been walking around onboard, possibly touching elevator buttons and railings and other public-use surfaces.
-Before you start your sanitization process, wash your hands thoroughly with soap and water for at least 20 seconds.
+First things first, when you get into your cabin -- and before you start give your cruise cabin that extra scrub down -- you'll want to wash your hands.
+You've been walking around onboard, possibly touching elevator buttons and railings and other public surfaces.
+By now we all know the drill: thoroughly wash your hands with soap under warm water for at least 20 seconds.
 For even more protection, put on a pair of gloves after you've washed your hands.

 Wipe down hard surfaces, such as the night table, coffee table, desk and shelves.
 You don't need to do them all, but prioritize surfaces where you will set down things that will go near your face or in your mouth.
-(Think shelves that house glassware, or nightstands where you put your glasses.)
+(Think shelves that house glassware, or nightstands where you put your glasses or cell phone.)

 Don't forget to clean your personal outdoor space by spraying or wiping down balcony furniture.
 Put extra effort into places where you'll rest your arms and head and the table where you might be dining.

-For information on products to help make your cruise more germ-resistant, check out our list of the best cruise gear for germaphobes.
+For information on products to help make your cruise more germ-resistant, check out our list of the best cruise gear for germ-conscious cruiers.